ptomulik/testmd/README.md

 within `Puppet::Util::RepoUtils` may be used to perform [collective operations](#collective-operations-on-repositories) on repositories.
-For example, [`package_candidates`](#package_candidatespackages) may be used to retrieve lists of package candidates known to the suitable package repositories (this yields a hash of the form `{:apt => {...}, :aptitude => {...}, ...}`).
+For example, [`package_candidates`](#package_candidatespackages) may be used to retrieve lists of package candidates known to all the suitable package repositories (this yields a hash of the form `{:apt => {...}, :aptitude => {...}, ...}`).